 In client-reporting states, employers are mandated to file SUI tax using an unemployment account linked directly to their Employer Identification Number (EIN).

-- If you already have your own account in one of the states listed below, we will require third-party access (TPA) to your account to collect information such as the account number and current rate to file the tax on your behalf.
+- If the client already has their own account in one of the states listed below, we will require third-party access (TPA) to the client's account to collect information such as the account number and current rate to file the tax on their behalf.

-- If you do not have your own account, but have employees working in one of the states below, Deel will register an account in the applicable state on your behalf.
+- If the client does not have their own account but has employees working in one of the states below, Deel will register an account in the applicable state on the client's behalf.

 Deel Client-Reporting States: